Ask an Expert

 At Kingston, we know that the proper protection of health data is serious business.
 There are several things to keep in mind when implementing encryption security for health data.
 First, it's important to understand the value of data encryption for regulatory compliance.
 HIPAA and other international regulations like GDPR and CCPA have requirements for personal data encryption.
 By using encryption, healthcare organizations can protect themselves from the consequences of a data breach and maintain compliance with these regulations.

 Understanding the difference between software and hardware encryption holds implications for the security of patients' health data.
 Software encryption is often cheaper to implement upfront, but its security is reliant on the host system.
 As a result, it is vastly more vulnerable to hacking when passwords or recovery keys can be found in the host system memory, paging and hibernation files.
-In addition, many encrypted file formats can be attacked using software tools found on the internet for free or minimal cost, which can execute Brute Force password attacks to break the authentication process.
-Today’s computers can attempt 1 or more billion password guesses a second.
-Software encrypted files can also be copied and attacked in parallel by a network of computers, further cutting down the time to conduct Brute Force password attacks.
+In addition, many encrypted file formats can be attacked using software tools found on the internet for free or at minimal cost, which can execute brute force password attacks to break the authentication process.
+Today’s computers can attempt one billion password guesses a second, or even more.
+Software-encrypted files can also be copied and attacked in parallel by a network of computers, further cutting down the time to conduct brute force password attacks.

 Hardware encryption is a dedicated security ecosystem completely contained within the storage device, whether a USB drive or an external SSD.
 Hardware-based encryption is always on, always protecting data, whereas anyone can remove software encryption on a drive by just reformatting it.
 For healthcare providers, this means that a rogue employee can disable the protection and turn a software encrypted drive into a breachable storage device.

 The Kingston IronKey XTS-AES 256-bit hardware-encrypted drive line-up includes user-friendly drives that address user frustrations with security.
 Multi-password support is available to allow users or providers to recover access to drives should a password be forgotten.
-There is now an alternative to complex passwords that no one can remember – a passphrase password up to 64 characters that can be the title of a favorite book or a song, a list of words, a line from poetry or song, or other phrases that are easy for doctors and other healthcare practitioners to remember – yet nearly impossible for an attacker to guess within the limited Brute Force password attack lockdown and crypto-erase retries.
+There is now an alternative to complex passwords that no one can remember – a passphrase password consisting of up to 64 characters that can be the title of a favourite book or a song, a list of words, a line from a poem or song, or other phrases that are easy for doctors and other healthcare practitioners to remember – yet nearly impossible for an attacker to guess within the limited brute force password attack lockdown and crypto-erase retries.

-Passphrases are available on Vault Privacy 50, 50C, and Vault Privacy 80 External SSD drives.
-Keypad drives like the Vault Privacy 80ES and Keypad 200 are PIN based, and are similar to using a cell phone for use cases where people prefer a PIN.
+Passphrases are available on Vault Privacy 50, 50C and Vault Privacy 80 External SSD drives.
+Keypad drives like the Vault Privacy 80ES and Keypad 200 are PIN based, and are similar to using a mobile phone for use cases where people prefer a PIN.
 The VP80ES drive also supports passphrases using a user-friendly alphanumeric keyboard on a touch screen.

-OS-independent drives like the Vault Privacy 80ES and the Keypad 200 are ideal for protecting data transferred between medical machines and computers, which are commonly required for many devices used in healthcare services.
-For example, many lab machines require manual transfer of data by technicians into the provider’s computer system.
+OS-independent drives like the Vault Privacy 80ES and the Keypad 200 are ideal for protecting data transferred between medical machines and computers, as is commonly required for many devices used in the healthcare services.
+For example, many lab machines require the manual transfer of data by technicians into the provider’s computer system.

-By taking a layered approach to security and ingraining data protection in the daily habits of employees, healthcare organizations can effectively protect patient data.
-Integrating Kingston IronKey hardware-encrypted drives as part of the data security strategy is an effective way to ensure compliance with HIPAA and other health data protection regulations.
+By taking a layered approach to security and ingraining data protection in the daily habits of employees, healthcare organisations can effectively protect patient data.
+Integrating Kingston IronKey hardware-encrypted drives into a data security strategy is an effective way to ensure compliance with HIPAA and other health data protection regulations.

 You can find more Kingston IronKey products to meet healthcare data security needs or Ask an Expert on Kingston IronKey who can help you keep your patients’ data safe.